chsassi/get_next_line-42/README.md

 The function reads data from the file descriptor in chunks (BUFFER_SIZE) to optimize performance and memory usage.
 It identifies and handles newline characters, allowing the function to provide complete lines even if they span multiple read operations.

-ft_find_nl:
-Locates newline characters in the input line and manages the storage of complete lines or partial lines.

-read_until_nl:
-Reads data from the file descriptor until a newline character is encountered, updating the result and waste variables accordingly.

-get_next_line:
-The main function that external users call.
-Manages the overall flow of the line retrieval process, considering both existing waste and new data reads.

 🇮🇹

 Questo progetto si concentra sull'implementazione di una funzione chiamata get_next_line in linguaggio C, la quale legge da un descrittore di file una riga alla volta.